 Since the beginning of the Covid-19 pandemic in March 2020, St. Andrew’s Hall (SAH) has implemented plans to provide the best possible accommodation experience for our residents during this challenging time.
 Our Christian commitments call us to a love of God and love of neighbour, and therefore the health and safety of staff and residents remain our priority.
-In this mission of caring for one another, we continue to work closely with our partner Vancouver School of Theology and other associated colleges at UBC, to ensure our plans are aligned with health and safety guidelines of the Province of British Columbia.
+In this mission of caring for one another, we continue to work closely with our partners at the University of British Columbia (UBC) to ensure our plans are aligned with health and safety guidelines of the Province of British Columbia.

 SAH Resident Responsibility

 All residents at St. Andrew’s Hall can contribute to the pandemic response on the UBC campus by: